BenWilson-Mozilla/forum/Bylaws.md

  3. Any Voting Representative can call for a proposed ballot to be published for discussion and comment by the membership.
 Any proposed ballot needs endorsements by at least one (1) Voting Representative from two (2) other Voting Members in order to proceed.
 The discussion period then shall take place for at least seven (7) calendar days before votes are cast.
 At any time, a new version of the ballot (marked with a distinguishing version number) may be posted by the proposer in the same manner as the original.
 Once no new version of the ballot has been posted for seven (7) calendar days, the proposer may end the discussion period and start the voting period by reposting the final version of the ballot and clearly indicating that voting is to begin, along with the start and end dates and times (including time zone) for the voting period.
 The ballot automatically fails if ninety (90) calendar days elapse since the proposer last posted a version of the ballot and the voting period has not been started.

 4. Upon commencement of the voting period, Voting Members shall have exactly seven (7) calendar days for voting on the proposed ballot, with the deadline clearly communicated in the ballot and sent via a Public Mail List.
 A proposer may withdraw a ballot containing defective language at any point during the voting period.
-For ballots related to the Forum level, votes must be sent to the Public Mail List of the Forum.
-For ballots related to a CWG, votes must be sent to the Public Mail List of the CWG.
-All voting will take place via a Public Mail List.
-Votes must be submitted by a Voting Representative to the correct Public Mail List by the end of the voting period (as specified in the ballot) to be considered valid and counted.
+For ballots related to the Forum level, votes must be sent to the Public Mail List of the Forum; or when made available, votes are to be submitted via a webpage specified by the Forum for vote collection.
+For ballots related to a CWG, votes must be sent to the Public Mail List of the CWG; or when made available, votes are to be submitted via a webpage specified by the CWG for vote collection.
+All voting will take place via a Public Mail List or a webpage specified for vote collection.
+Votes must be correctly submitted by a Voting Representative using the appropriate method by the end of the voting period (as specified in the ballot) to be considered valid and counted.
 Each Voting Member, and not the Forum or CWG, will be responsible for taking precautions to make sure such Member's vote is submitted properly and counted.
 In the event that a Voting Member’s vote on a ballot is not submitted properly, such vote shall not be valid and shall not be counted for any purpose, and there shall be no appeal, re-vote (except in the case of a new ballot submitted to all Voting Members) or other recourse.

  5. Voting Members may vote “yes”, “no”, or “abstain” on a ballot.
 Only votes that indicate a clear “yes” or “no” response to the ballot question shall be considered (i.e. votes to “abstain” and votes that do not indicate a clear “yes” or “no” response will not figure in the calculation of item (6), below).